-Identifying and assessing the risks that could impact your business are smart elements of a proactive cyber security plan.
-Doing a security assessment, something our Field Effect team provides free-of-charge, is a good place to start and will provide an in-depth look at your network and its behavior, identify weaknesses, vulnerabilities, and emerging threats, and anything that could lead to unauthorized access, and worse, a cyber attack.
+However, identifying your risks isn't always easy.
+We suggest a security assessment, something our Field Effect team provides free of charge, to get an in-depth look at your network and its behaviour.
+The assessment will also identify weaknesses, vulnerabilities, and anything else that could lead to unauthorized access, or worse, a cyber attack.

 A Brigham Research study, with support from Harvard Clinical and Translational Science Center, simulated email phishing tests on employees to evaluate the impact of cyber security awareness training.
-Through 95 simulated phishing campaigns that produced nearly three million emails, only 14% of employees clicked on the malicious links—this showed an increase in employee awareness and lower click rates, and the value behind employee training.
+Through 95 simulated phishing campaigns that produced nearly three million emails, only 14% of employees clicked on the malicious links—this showed an increase in employee awareness and the value behind employee training.

-Secure your network with strong multi-layered security, including antivirus, a firewall, and other web protection.
-If one layer of security is compromised, your additional layers will ensure data stays protected.
+With regard to technology, it's important to secure your network with strong multi-layered defence, including a firewall, a virtual private network, and other web protection.
+If one layer of security is compromised, your additional layers will protect your data.
 Update your software and applications regularly to reduce the risk of cyber criminals taking advantage of vulnerabilities in outdated software versions.
-And always back up your network data using automated backup and recovery software to keep it safe and accessible.

 Respond to threats

 Dental practices must have the ability to respond to cyber incidents and minimize the impact to their operations.

 Many small businesses are too busy to tackle cyber security planning, and this includes ensuring they have steps in place to respond to a threat—or what the cyber security industry calls incident response planning—but this one step can help you get back into operation sooner, save your reputation, and avoid or reduce HIPAA fines.